mangomangomannn-a11y/autonomous-precision-landing-drone/JOURNAL.md

 <img width="432" height="394" alt="image" src="https://github.com/user-attachments/assets/3d46d25c-670a-4b65-ae4b-b8773c9c53f6" />

+And so, with all that reasoning from Reddit and Discord, I've decided to swap to the Pocket Crush.

 | Item Name | Qty. | Price (total) USD | Item Link |
 | :--- | :---: | :---: | :---: |